-The reserve boasts one of the best underwater habitats in the world, which provides Scuba divers a world-class experience as they swim among seals, sea lions, sea otters, gray, humpback, and blue whales.
+The reserve boasts one of the best underwater habitats globally, which provides Scuba divers a world-class experience as they swim among seals, sea lions, sea otters, gray, humpback, and blue whales.

 The most popular trails in reserve along the cliffs.
-If you plan on saying up on the cliffs, be sure to bring some binoculars so you can check out the sea lions.
+If you plan on saying up on the cliffs, be sure to bring some binoculars to check out the sea lions.
 Depending on what time of the year you visit, you may also be able to see migrating whales as they travel along the coast.

 The cabin now houses a museum that features a collection of Native American artifacts, Chinese fishing equipment, and early photographs of the area.
 There is an easy trail at the far end of the cove next to the parking lot that makes a loop around Cannery Point that offers impressive views.